Product

 Granular, role-based access

 The record owner controls who sees what.
-Professionals get exactly the access they need — no more, no less.
+Professionals get exactly the access they need, nothing more.
 Every permission grant, access event, and data change is logged.

 Owner-controlled

-The individual or family decides who gets access, to what objects, and at what level.
+The individual or family decides who gets access, to which objects, and at what level.
 Permissions can be granted or revoked at any time.

 Role-aware

-A wealth advisor, an estate attorney, and a CPA each see different views of the same record — defined by their role and the client's preferences.
+A wealth advisor, an estate attorney, and a CPA each see a different view of the same record, defined by their role and the client's preferences.

 Audit-ready

-Every permission grant, access event, and data change is logged.
-Full audit trail for compliance, fiduciary duty, and peace of mind.
+Every action in the record is logged, timestamped, and traceable, built for compliance, fiduciary duty, and peace of mind.

 Permission Matrix